-In Southeast Asia and other emerging markets, customers may set their phone to a language which they aspire to learn but may not fully comprehend.
+In Southeast Asia and other emerging markets, consumers may set their phone to a language which they aspire to learn but may not fully comprehend.
 Swipe, tap, drag, pinch, and other specific terms relating to interactions might not easily translate into the local language, and English might be the preferred language regardless of comprehension.
 It’s surprisingly common to attend an interview with a translator but the device’s UI is set to English.

 If your app supports multiple languages, try setting your phone to a different language but know how to change it back again!
 At Grab, we test design robustness by incorporating translated text strings into our mocks.
-Look for visual cues to infer meaning since some customers might be illiterate or not fully comprehend English.
+Look for visual cues to infer meaning since some consumers might be illiterate or not fully comprehend English.

 To reduce design debt later on, it’s a good idea to start with the smallest screen size and test the most vulnerable parts of the UI with translated text strings.
 Keep in mind, dates, times, addresses, and phone numbers may have different formats and require special attention.
 You can apply multiple visual cues to represent important UI states, such as a change in colour, shape and imagery.

-Design for engagement
+Design for Engagement

 From our research studies, word-of-mouth communication and consuming viral content via Instagram or Facebook was more popular than trawling through search page results.
 The social aspect is extended to the physical environment where devices can sometimes be shared with more than one person, or in some cases, one mobile is used concurrently with more than one user at a time.
-In numerous interviews, customers talk about not using biometric authentication so that family members can access their devices.
+In numerous interviews, consumers talk about not using biometric authentication so that family members can access their devices.

 To understand the layers of personalisation, privacy and security on a device, it’s worth loaning a device from your research team or just borrow a friend’s phone (if they let you!).
 How far do you get before you require biometric authentication or a PIN to proceed further?
 If you decide to wipe a personal device, what steps can you miss out from the setup, and how does that affect your experience post setup?

-Design for sharing
+Design for Sharing

 If necessary, facilitate device sharing through easy switching of accounts, and enable people to remove or hide private content after use.
 Allow content to be easily shared for both online and offline in-person situations.
 Using this approach, GrabNow allows passengers to find and connect with a nearby driver without having to pre-book and wait for a driver to arrive.
-This offline to online interaction also saves data and battery for the customer.
+This offline to online interaction also saves data and battery for the consumer.

-Support and tutoring
+Support and Tutoring

 In Southeast Asia, people find troubleshooting issues from inside a help page troublesome and generally prefer human assistance, like speaking to someone through a call centre.
 The opportunity for face-to-face tutoring on how something works is often highly desired and is much more effective than standard onboarding flows that many apps use.
 From the many physical phone stores, it’s not uncommon for people to go and ask for help or get apps manually installed onto their device.

-Help and Feedback Design implications
+Help and Feedback Design Implications

 This photo was taken in Medan, Indonesia, on the day of an important wedding.
 It was impressive to see hundreds of handcrafted, colourful placards lining the streets for miles, but maybe more admirable that such an occasion was shared with the community and passers-by, and not only for the wedding guests.